afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 Now let's validate that Coveralls is tracking changes in test coverage on our project.

-To do that, let's add a test that lifts coverage to 100%.
+To do that, let's re-add that test that lifts coverage to 100%.

-Open the test file, /spec/class_one_spec.rb, and uncomment the second test in the file, so that this:
+Open the test file, `/spec/class_one_spec.rb`, and uncomment the second test in the file, so that this:

 ```ruby
 require 'spec_helper'